A consideration of the 27th chapter of Isaiah and related prophecies, originally published in 2010.

 The city of God—”Jerusalem above”—is a very unique and extraordinary “city.”
 As long as a representative number of the anointed citizens of the heavenly city are upon the earth, it is as if the city is also an earthly city—breaching the span between heaven and earth by existing in two places simultaneously.
 But, when the citizens of “Jerusalem” depart for their heavenly inheritance, the earthly manifestation of the holy city will no longer exist.
 Not coincidentally, that is why Revelation depicts a “new Jerusalem” coming down out of heaven to earth after Armageddon – to replace the old Jerusalem (the Christian congregation) after it is destroyed.

-So, the “half of the city” that is scheduled to go into exile must pertain to the earthly reflection of the “Jerusalem above.”
+So, the “half of the city” that is destined to go into exile must pertain to the earthly reflection of the “Jerusalem above.”
 The remaining ones who “will not be cut off from the city” are the remnant, who finally join up with their anointed forerunners in heaven.
 In other words, when the heirs of the kingdom have all departed, it will be as if the earthly part of the heavenly city will have been abandoned.

 (Incidentally, the word “remnant,” taken from the King James’ jargon, or “remaining ones,” as the NWT translates the term, applies to the remaining anointed alive on earth after the first resurrection trumpet is heralded.
 In view of the falsity of the Watchtower’s 1914 chronology, it is evident that Christ’s presence has not begun yet.
 That being the case, the term “remnant” is not appropriate when referring to the anointed at this stage.
 However, we may anticipate that it will soon become relevant terminology.)